tomyl/pg-dump-upsert/README.md

 # TODO
 - [ ] Allow which columns to update when specifying `-conflict-column`?
 - [ ] Allow specify `SELECT` query or `WHERE` clause?
+- [ ] Properly quote identifiers.
+- [ ] Unit tests would be nice...
 - [ ] Finish this TODO list.